 If you’ve got a shower that takes hot water straight from your boiler or hot water tank (rather than an electric shower), then you may be able to fit a water efficient shower head.
 This can reduce your hot water usage whilst retaining the sensation of a powerful shower.

 Some water companies are giving shower heads away for free.
-Contact your water company to see if you are eligible.
+Contact your water company to see if you are eligible (this is not available in Scotland).
 By installing a water efficient shower head, a family of four could save around £65 a year on gas for water heating, as well as a further £95 on water bills if they have a water meter.

 The calculation is based on the assumption that the family takes just under 20 showers a week and replaces a 13 litre/minute power-shower head with a 7.7 litre / min water efficient shower head, and the family are charged £2.89 per cubic meter of water used (includes sewage charge).

 Medium cost tips

 Unless your home is very new, you’re likely to be losing some heat through draughts around doors and windows, gaps around the floor, or through the chimney.